Menopausal Hormone Therapy

 Reducing the cancer risks of hormone therapy

-If a woman and her doctor decide that estrogen therapy (ET) or estrogen-progestin therapy (EPT) is the best treatment for certain symptoms of menopause or health problems, it’s usually best to use it at the lowest dose that works for her and for as short a time as possible.
+If a woman and her doctor decide that MHT is the best treatment for certain symptoms of menopause or health problems, it’s usually best to use it at the lowest dose that works for her and for as short a time as possible.
 Other treatments for these symptoms and conditions should also be considered.

-It’s important that any woman taking ET or EPT be checked yearly by her doctor for any signs of cancer.
-All women should report any vaginal bleeding that happens after menopause to their doctors right away – it may be a sign of endometrial cancer.
+It’s important that any woman taking MHT be checked yearly by her doctor for any signs of cancer.
+All women should report any vaginal bleeding that happens after menopause to their doctors right away – it may be a symptom of endometrial cancer.
+A woman who takes EPT does not have a higher risk of endometrial cancer, but she can still get it.
+She should not ignore vaginal bleeding – it can still be caused by endometrial cancer.

-For women who have had a hysterectomy (surgery to remove the uterus), progestin does not need to be added because there is no risk of endometrial cancer.
-Adding progestin does raise the risk of breast cancer, so ET is a better option for women without a uterus.
+For women who have had a hysterectomy (surgery to remove the uterus), a progestin does not need to be a part of hormone therapy because there is no risk of endometrial cancer.
+Adding a progestin does raise the risk of breast cancer, so ET is a better option for women without a uterus.

 Herbs and supplements during menopause

 Many over-the-counter “natural” (herbal) products are promoted in stores and on the Internet as helpful with menopausal symptoms.
-These include vitamins, soy-based, and herbal products (like black cohosh and red clover).
+These include vitamins and soy-based and herbal products (like black cohosh and red clover).
 There are also endless arrays of special blends of herbs and vitamins that claim to reduce the discomforts of menopause.

 These products are considered dietary supplements (as opposed to drugs).
 They have not been evaluated by the Food and Drug Administration (FDA) to be sure that they work or even that they are safe.
-Some of the herbs have been tested, mostly in small clinical trials, but many of the tests had problems with the way they were done that could affect their outcomes.
+Some supplements have been tested in small clinical trials, but often the studies only looked at taking the substance for a short time (months), so it isn’t clear how safe it would be if taken for a long time.
+Another concern has been applying the results of a study of a particular version and dose of a supplement to others that weren’t tested.

 Most of the plain herbs that are touted for menopausal symptoms carry a low risk of harm for most women, but some can interact with other drugs or cause unexpected problems.
 You should discuss herbs or supplements with your doctor before taking them.